aasm/aasm/README.md

 `:defragmentation` argument.

 If the first argument to the event is a state (e.g. `:running` or `:finished`), the first argument is consumed and the state machine will attempt to transition to that state.
-Add comma separated parameter for gaurds and callbacks
+Add comma separated parameter for guards and callbacks

 ```ruby
   job = Job.new